gatewaycat/iowa-liquor-sales2/README.md

 ![Sales by category since 2012](3-time-series-1.png)

-Looking at sales of all categories and overlaying years 2012-2020, we see that this secular growth trend in the market is not contained to any particular time of year.
+Looking at sales of all categories and overlaying years 2012-2020, we see that this secular growth trend in the market is not limited to any particular time of year.

 ![Sales by category since 2012](3-time-series-2.png)